 Medicines used to treat malaria include the following:

 When a malaria infection is caused by resistant strains of the malaria parasite, treatment may be more difficult.
 The medicine used to treat your infection will depend on the type of parasite you have.

-malaria relapses.
+Some people have recurring flu-like symptoms for years after the initial malaria infection.
+Primaquine can prevent malaria relapses.
 But pregnant women and people with specific enzyme deficiencies can't take primaquine.
 Ask your doctor if primaquine is safe for you.

 Suh KN, et al. (2004).
 Malaria.
 Canadian Medical Association Journal, 170(11): 1693-1702.

 Day N (2008).
 Malaria.
 In M Eddleston et al., eds., Oxford Handbook of Tropical Medicine, 3rd ed., pp. 31-65.
 Oxford: Oxford University Press.

 Freedman DO (2008).
 Malaria prevention in short-term travelers.
 New England Journal of Medicine, 359(6): 603-612.